kristina-sql/cycling-analytics-platform/privacy.md

 ---

 ## Contact
-If you have questions about this Privacy Policy, please contact:
+If you have questions about this Privacy Polic or you need help, have questions about your data, or want to disconnect your Strava account or request data deletion, please contact at the email:
 **gnl.kristina@gmail.com**